Skip to chat with us. Skip to content

 • Empty your bladder when you urinate: Try to completely empty your bladder every time you go, since small amounts of urine left behind create a perfect environment for microbial growth.

-It’s wise to seek medical care at the first sign of a urinary tract infection.
-The sooner it’s diagnosed and treatment begins, the less pain and discomfort you’re likely to experience — and the lower your risk of complications.
+It’s wise to seek medical care at the first sign of a urinary tract infection (UTI).
+The sooner it’s diagnosed and treatment begins, the less pain and discomfort you’ll likely experience — and the lower your risk of complications associated with an untreated UTI.

 If you’re one of the 6.5 million Canadians without a primary care provider, or if you don’t have convenient access to a hospital or clinic, Maple makes it easy to get the care you need on your schedule.

-At their discretion, primary care providers on Maple can order a urine test and prescribe a treatment course of antibiotics if a UTI is diagnosed, which can be delivered to your home or your closest pharmacy.
-If you have recurrent UTIs but no family doctor, Maple helps you take control of your health through easy access to preventive care and the ability to even see a specialist without a referral.
+At their discretion, primary care providers on Maple can order a urine test and prescribe a treatment course of antibiotics if a UTI is diagnosed, helping to avoid the risks of untreated UTIs.
+Medications can be delivered to your home or your closest pharmacy.
+If you have recurrent UTIs but no family doctor, Maple helps you take control of your health through easy access to preventive care and even seeing a specialist without a referral.

-Taking proactive steps to prevent and address UTIs can make a significant difference in your overall health and comfort.
-Remember, early treatment can help avoid complications and ensure a quicker recovery.
-If you suspect you have a UTI, don’t hesitate to reach out to a healthcare provider for guidance.
+Taking proactive steps to prevent and address UTIs can significantly improve your overall health and comfort.
+Remember, early treatment can help avoid complications that may occur if a urine infection is left untreated.
+If you suspect you have a UTI, do not hesitate to reach out to a healthcare provider for guidance.
 Your health matters, and staying informed is the first step in taking control.

 The information presented here is for educational purposes and is not meant to replace the advice from your medical professional.
 Virtual care is not meant for medical emergencies.
 If you are experiencing an emergency like chest pain or difficulties breathing, for example, please call 911 or go to your nearest emergency room.